-Learn more about no handheld mobile device use in work zones.
+Learn more about safe driving in work zones.

 Any time people are working in a street or highway near traffic, drivers and workers are at risk:

 - Emergency vehicles at the side of the road